open-contracting/standard/standard/docs/en/02_key_concepts/04_releases_and_records.md

 When new information becomes available, it should be contained in a new release, and the contracting record should be updated to reflect this.

 The term amendment has a specific legal significance in many jurisdictions.
-The ```releaseTag``` provides a way to indicate when a release is an amendment, and the schema includes space to provide details of changes, and justification for the amendment that is being made.
+The ```release.tag``` provides a way to indicate when a release is an amendment, and the schema includes space to provide details of changes, and justification for the amendment that is being made.

 When **records** are created by merging together **releases** then a version history that can be used to track changes to fields is created in the **record**, allowing users to look back and see the changes that have occured over the lifetime of a contracting process.